Meaty pan fried halibut with a crispy top and served with a fresh, citrusy and sweet salsa that brightens up this super flavorful, healthy dinner.

 - salt and pepper to taste (about 1/4 tsp of each to start and go from there)

-When the pan, or pans, are nice and hot, drizzle some oil into the pan just so it has a thin layer.
-When the oil starts to shimmer and smoke slightly, place a fillet , flesh side down, in the pan laying it down in the pan away from you.
+- When the pan, or pans, are nice and hot, drizzle some oil into the pan just so it has a thin layer.
+When the oil starts to shimmer and smoke slightly, place a fillet , skin side down, in the pan laying it down in the pan away from you.